Note: see original sources for a full discussion of differences in methodology and assumptions between estimates.

 In theory, the fiscal effects of immigration largely depend on migrants’ characteristics (skills, age, length of stay), their impacts on the labour market and welfare entitlements

 There are two key assumptions and caveats.
 First, not all skilled migrants are doing skilled work in the UK.
-Second, as is the case in other countries with high levels of immigration rates, some migrants are explicitly excluded from full access to certain types of benefits in the UK.
-For instance, many non-EU nationals with permission to reside in the UK have “no recourse to public funds”.
-As such, they are not able to claim housing assistance and most types of benefits in the UK.
+Second, as is the case in other countries with high levels of immigration, some migrants are explicitly excluded from full access to certain types of benefits in the UK.
+For instance, many non-EU nationals with permission to reside in the UK have 'no recourse to public funds'.
+As such, they are not able to access many types of benefits in the UK.

 Attempts at analysing the fiscal impact of immigration in the UK started about a decade ago with a Home Office report (Gott and Johnston 2002).
 The report used a static approach, as do all other main studies in the topic for the UK.
 The focus of the report was the fiscal year 1999-2000.
-Among the key decisions made by the authors was the definition of which group of individuals should constitute the “migrant population” whose net fiscal contribution would be estimated and compared to the UK-born.
+Among the key decisions made by the authors was the definition of which group of individuals should constitute the “migrant population” whose net fiscal contribution would be estimated.
 The study defined migrants as foreign-born residents.
 Most of the research on the net fiscal impact of immigration in the UK has followed this approach.